ZeroTrace Companion

 |---|---|---|---|

-| Cross-device support | HID + BLE Logger + AirLeak in one app | One device per browser tab | Yes, raw connection |
+| Device support | BLELogger (HID + AirLeak moved to the mobile app) | One device per browser tab | Yes, raw connection |

-| Auto device detection | Yes — probes every COM port | n/a (browser-based) | No — you pick the port |
+| Auto device detection | Yes, probes every COM port | n/a (browser-based) | No, you pick the port |

-| Visual dashboard | Yes — full UI | Yes — different per device | No — text only |
+| Visual dashboard | Yes, full UI | Yes, different per device | No, text only |

-| AirLeak live workspace | Yes — full feature set | Limited | No |
+| AirLeak live workspace | Yes, full feature set | Limited | No |

-| Capture sessions | Yes — disk-backed library | Limited (browser storage) | No |
+| Capture sessions | Yes, disk-backed library | Limited (browser storage) | No |

-| Known-device library | Yes — persists across sessions | No | No |
+| Known-device library | Yes, persists across sessions | No | No |

-| Offline AI assistant | Yes — local LLM with tool calling | No | No |
+| Offline AI assistant | Yes, local LLM with tool calling | No | No |

-| Multi-device switching | Yes — one click | Tab switching in browser | New connection per device |
+| Multi-device switching | Yes, one click | Tab switching in browser | New connection per device |

-| Works without internet | Yes | Yes — Wi-Fi to device | Yes |
+| Works without internet | Yes | Yes, Wi-Fi to device | Yes |

 | Always available | Requires install | Built into device firmware | Built into your OS |

-| Free to install | Yes — no account, no subscription | Yes (built-in) | Yes |
+| Free to install | Yes, no account, no subscription | Yes (built-in) | Yes |

 When to use Companion